wd15/PyMKS-ICME-2015/abstract.md

 existing scientific Python ecosystem.
 In particular, it relies on Scikit-learn for tuning sample sizes and hyperparameters.
-The presentation will provide an introduction to the MKS and an overview of the capabilities and implementation details of MKS.
+The presentation will provide an introduction to the MKS and an overview of the capabilities and implementation details of [PyMKS].

 [PyMKS]: http://openmaterials.github.io/pymks/